 BE MY SKIN:is a PhD research on interactive programmable textiles able to teach us to listen to ourselves and others, caressing us.

-Narratives influence the mechanics and tools choices of the experience.
-Wearables the erotics of movement control systems: Robots vs Sensing machines.
+Narratives influence the mechanics and tools choices of the experience, its navigated the field of WEARABLE FUTURE SKINS through the poetic of Wearables the erotics of movement control systems: Robots vs Sensing machines.

 FUTURE SKINS WILL BE MUTANT and they will reflect that «Everything you touch, touches you.
 Everything that touches changes each other.»

 AxX BE MY SKIN: A journey from you caressing the textile, to the textile caressing you back.